JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. See Loopers above
 2. $500 1010Music Bluebox (tiny digital multitrack recorder with microsd, usb powered, Headphone Inputs!!!
 3 headphone outputs!

-# USB Interfaces #
+# USB Audio Interfaces #

 Ola cares about Latency and about Noise (EIN [EIN Tests and samples](https://youtu.be/DOT5eFx_G3s?t=323)  Dynamic Range matters too but thats not what I'm shopping for atm

 - [About eIN and Noise Floor Measurements](https://www.gearslutz.com/board/music-computers/1313845-usb-interface-w-low-noise-preamps.html#post14785317)
 - [A bunch of instrument EIN measurements](https://www.kuassa.com/cheap-audio-interface-sound-card-for-amp-simulator/)

+for dynamic range 110dba is good.
+Under 100 is not good.
+50 gain is minimum

 Dedicated

+Highest Quality afaik
 1. $199 SSL 2[-130.8EIN](https://youtu.be/DOT5eFx_G3s?t=256) ... otoh Ola said it was ['really really loud'](https://youtu.be/3bsCb6WFInw?t=345).
 Its better than the Audient in a 500 reamp test
-1. *$199 Audient ID4 -130 (AMAZIING) (use the wheel as a controller) (one video comparison reported that it lost more tone after 500 reamps than the SSL)
+1. *$199 Audient ID4 -130 (AMAZIING) (use the wheel as a controller) (one video comparison reported that it lost more tone after 500 reamps than the SSL) USBTypeB  Has cool way to control your computer!
+1. $129 -127EIN Audient EVO4 Amazing and almost the same as the ID4 but smaller and cheaper and acutally 2-3% less noisy according to gerald undone.
+USBC.
+Loopback.
+Separate Devices for Stereo Grouping or Splitting

+100. -------- Interesting Ones
 1. *Native Instruments Komplete Audio 2 -129EIN (audio 1 has same EIN)
-1. *$79 Behringer UMC202HD (-129.1EIN one of the lowest noise performances out ther eis the UCMC202HD [testing the noise of the umc202hd](https://www.youtube.com/watch?v=YquAMkHJYjA&t=233s))
+1. $279 MeloAudio Tone Shifter Mega MIDI Foot Controller and USB Guitar Recording Audio Interface (SO COOL!
+Its not an fx processor its just a midi foot controller, BUT Its super low power (phantom or usb or something), and its a full recording interface, aND its got profiles for working with Amplifire!
+AND has expression pedal ports, so THIS on the floor plus amplifire on the desk and guitar plugged into this ... amazing) AND an ipad holder built in too !
+Related to the MeloAudio MIDI Controller $149 which looks awesome too
+1. $299 Audient Sono (TUBE Preamp!
+USB Channels, Guitars, Mic in, Built in Cab Sims, Guitar EQ, Record guitar clean and reamp later)
+100 . -----------
 1. $250 XSonic XTone (high quality tone, expression pedal, midi, control ipad or anything else)
+1. $599 Arcturia Audiofuse (-129.45 EIN!! lower than the behringer https://www.pro-tools-expert.com/production-expert-1/2017/12/15/case-study-technical-testing-of-audio-interfaces)
+1. $499-699 UAD Arrow (Apollo?)
+[Extremely Quiet](https://youtu.be/3bsCb6WFInw?t=383) (Thunderbolt)
+1. $1200 Universal Audio OX,
+1. $1200 Boss Waza Tube Amp Expander
+1. Other: Apollo Solo,

+2. For future investigations: Look up Thunderbolt interfaces which will be $600 and up but the added speed of thunderbolt and the quality of these interfaces could be worth it.
+For example: UAD Arrow Thunderbolt is the least noisy of all in Ola’s comparison with the SSL2.
+His other interface is perhaps more pro but not in every way and its much more expensive.

+100. --------- Dubious about most of these
+1. $549 Motu Track 16 - firewire and usb2. weird proprietary breakout cable.
+They address M1 macs on website but arent compatible.
+1. $79 Behringer UMC202HD (-129.1EIN one of the lowest noise performances out ther eis the UCMC202HD [testing the noise of the umc202hd](https://www.youtube.com/watch?v=YquAMkHJYjA&t=233s)) otoh other reviews have found the sound quality to be dull and thats not cool
 1. $299 IK Multimedia Axe I/O Solo (several input stages including one that enhances harmonics. note: rumor has it they dont support USB3.0 ports which if true is bizarre but important.
 Possibly could downconvert with a hub or something.)
-1. -----------
 1. $45 Behringer uPhoria UM2 -127.2EIN
 1. $69 M-Audio M-Track Duo look sgreat and is brand new
 1. $99 Zoom U22 (-120EIN) $150 U24 Handy Audio Interface (one dial, USB or android powered, Headphones, mic/line in, Stereo RCA Out) (USB Powered, 2 Mic/Instrument and MIDI too, USB-B),